 Companies shouldn’t ignore their existing customer data.
 But they also need to tap into broader data sets and ask, “What story makes the most sense?”

 Aldwin: What’s implicit in all of that is that understanding your customers better is an ongoing effort, not a once in a while thing.
 But if you do that, the insights can help all of your people do their jobs better, not just the customer success officer.

 Aldwin: Thanks for sharing your insights with us, Kerry.

 Kerry: You’re welcome!
 It was fun.

-To receive a pdf mini-book containing all 3 parts of this series along with tips on how to apply the insights to your sales and marketing efforts, sign up for updates from Inquisitive Marketer.
+To receive a pdf mini-book containing all 3 parts of this series along with tips on how to apply the insights to your sales and marketing efforts, sign up for updates from Inquisitive Marketer and let me know you’d like the mini-book.
 We’ll treat your email address the same way we’d expect you to treat ours.
 We certainly won’t sell it, and you can unsubscribe anytime.

 To find out more about getting your sales and marketing teams working better together, contact Aldwin at InquisitiveMarketer.com/contact.

 And don’t forget to join the B2B Customer Experience group on LinkedIn.